G8TIC/radar/INSTALL.md

 ```
 and enter the sharing key and pass-phrase when requested.

-The setup phase will create /etc/default/radar and start the service.
+The setup phase will create /etc/default/radar, work out which init system
+you have (systemd ot sysv-init)  and start the service.

 That's it ;-)